blue-build/cli/README.md

 ### Distrobox

-We package a `fedora-toolbox` and `alpine` image with all the tools needed to run `bb`.
+We package a `fedora-toolbox` and `alpine` image with all the tools needed to run `bluebuild`.
 You can use `distrobox` to run the application without needing to install it on your machine.

 ```bash
 distrobox create blue-build --image ghcr.io/blue-build/cli